Pratya0011/Flixxit/README.md

 - RAZORPAY_API_KEY: The API key for Razorpay payment integration.
 - RAZORPAY_API_SECRET: The API secret for Razorpay payment integration.

+- Then cd .. to comes back to root file and do cd app and then do npm install.
+- Start the development server: npm start

 ## Payment
 - Test card details:
  Mastercard	5267 3181 8797 5449	Random CVV	Any future date